ynput/ayon-documentation/website/docs/addon_usd_admin.md

 ![](assets/usd/admin/process_usd_files_to_use_relative_paths.png)

+When enabled, published USD layers will anchor the asset paths to the published filepath.

 - **Enable**: The default state of the plugin.
 - **Optional**: Allows the user to toggle this setting in the publisher UI.
 - **Active**: The default value of the toggle in the publisher UI.